nodejs/node/doc/api/worker_threads.md

     not automatically be piped through to `process.stdout` in the parent.
   * stderr {boolean} If this is set to `true`, then `worker.stderr` will not automatically be piped through to `process.stderr` in the parent.

+Note that if `accessControl.fsRead` is set to `false`, the worker thread will not be able to read its main script from the file system, so a source script should be passed in instead and the `eval` option should be set.

 ### Event: 'error'
 <!-- YAML